Join us and use us

 Or perhaps you might like to join us as a Friend?
 Click here for further information.

-Some of the Library volunteers meet as a book club although at the moment we exchange views via email because of Covid restictions.
-We will keep you informed here about what we are reading and if you wish to join us please contact the library manager and we can include you in our email discussions.
+Some of the Library volunteers meet as a book club.
+During lockdown we exchanged views via email because of Covid restrictions.
+But we're back to meeting in person now and we will keep you informed here about what we are reading.

 The Reading Agency

 The Reading Agency is a charity which aims to bring reading to every facet of society and promote the benefits of reading in living a fulfilling life.

 You may be interested in reading about their activities in which libraries play such an important part.

 Link to The Reading Agency digital hub here.